moru46/AppliedCrypto/README.md

-# AppliedCrypto
+# Online messaging service
-Simple implementation of an instant mess App using some secure coding to keep the comunication between two users secure
+Developing of secure messaging service using TCP protocol and "secure programming protocols" as for example AES256, PFS, HMAC and many other things to gurantee the security of comunications.